Rwanda's Genocide Ended 26 Years Ago. Survivors Are Still Finding Mass Graves

 "What matters is that the bodies of the genocide victims are finally put to rest," he says.

 His wife and six of his children have already been laid to rest; one child remains unaccounted for.
-But he doesn't do this out of some misplaced yearning for them.
+But he doesn't do this out of a yearning for them.
 He says he has come to peace with what happened.

 "All of what they did, all of the killing — they didn't get anything from it," he says.
 "For my heart to be cleansed, the only way is forgiveness."